rbirkaur23/transposeofmatrix/README.md

 # transposeofmatrix
-A python program to input a matrix and print Transpose of matrix
+A python program to input a matrix and print the transpose of matrix